Human Resource Services

 Selection

-Responsibility: When no search committee is utilized: Hiring Official and position’s supervisor, if different (Designated as Search Chair in Jobs@UNI system)
+Responsibility: When no search committee is utilized: Hiring Official (Designated as Search Chair in UNI Works) and position’s supervisor, if different

 During the recruitment window:

-• Register for search committee training.
+• Complete search training.
 Sessions are available both in-person and via zoom.
+HRS will send registration information directly to search chairs and committee members.

-• Review the expectations of confidentiality for the sake of the applicants as well as to maintain the integrity of the search process.
+• Review the expectations of confidentiality for the sake of the candidates as well as to maintain the integrity of the search process.

 • The search chair or hiring official is responsible to administer the confidentiality agreement to all individuals involved in the search process.
 The signed agreement must be maintained with the search records for three years.

 • Review the position description and position qualifications.
-If qualifications allowed for a degree in a "related field," determine what related fields would qualify.
+If qualifications allow for a degree in a "related field," determine what related fields would qualify.

-• Consider developing a scoring key to use when evaluating the resumes.
-A scoring key can help in the evaluation of application materials.
+• Consider developing a scoring key to help in the evaluation of the application materials.
 View the Resume Scoring Sample.

 • Additional responsibilities when a search committee is utilized: